simonevaccari/machine-learning-process/docs/inference-cwl.md

 The Application Package will generate a list of directories containing intermediate or final output.
 The number of folders containing a `{STAC_ITEM_ID}_classified.tif` and the corresponding STAC objects, such as STAC Catalog and STAC Item, depends on the number of input Sentinel-2 items.

+## Troubleshooting

+The user might encounter to memory issues during the execution with CWL Runners.
+This can be addressing by reducing the `ramMax` parameter in the cwl file.